palmerev/can-i-eat-this/README.md

 ## Technologies

-- Django/Python 3 (likely backed by PostgreSQL)
+- Django/Python 3 (likely backed by PostgreSQL) OR possibly Ruby on Rails
 - React and friends, with ES6/Babel
 - HTML5/CSS3
 - Webpack